Students come to the Student Advice Service with a whole range of issues, far too many to list! These are some of the most common issues:

 Few students who come to Cambridge would ever expect to be involved in disciplinary procedures during their time here.
 However, some students may find it has been alleged they have broken a College or University regulation.
 If this is the case, we can help you think about what has happened and explore your options going forward.
 You can find out more information about this is in our Academic section.

 During their time at Cambridge, some students may be unable to fully engage in their studies academically or otherwise.
 In some cases, their behaviour or experience may have a negative impact on them and others.
-When there are concerns about a student’s fitness to study, the Colleges and the University may initiate a Fitness to Study Procedure.
+When there are concerns about a student’s fitness to study, the Colleges and the University may initiate a Capability or Fitness to Study Procedure.
 In these cases, we can help students think about what has happened and explore their options going forward.
-Many colleges will provide information about their Fitness to Study procedures on their website or in their Student Handbook.
-Information about the University’s Fitness to Study Procedure can be found here.
+Many colleges will provide information about their Capability or Fitness to Study procedures on their website or in their Student Handbook.
+Information about the University’s Capability to Study Procedure can be found here.